How to Get Rid of Mites - For Good!

 Here's how to get rid of mites in 5 easy steps:

 Treat all affected areas with Sterifab.
 After you declutter, disinfect the area to kill the mites and keep them away.
 Unfortunately, mites will not vanish of their own volition.
 Sterifab spray is one of the best ways to get rid of them, and you can use it on almost any surface.
+Plus, it dries in about 15 minutes, and leaves no scent and no trace.
+Unlike some products — such as the banned chlorpyrifos — Sterifab is guaranteed safe for use in homes.

 Cover your bed, mattress and pillow with dust-proof covers.
 Unfortunately, your bed is probably where you’ll find the highest concentration of mites.
 Like the common bed bug, mites love to make their homes in mattress pads and pillows.
 You can protect yourself against mites by enclosing mattresses and pillows in dust-proof covers.
 This should prevent mites getting into your bed, and thwart the accumulation of dust mite waste.
 These dust-proof covers come in a variety of sizes and materials and can be purchased from a wide range of stores and online outlets.
 It really is a very cost-effective mite treatment when you think about it!